 National Minimum Standards

 Standard Recommendation(s)

-Standard 20 - Child protection Ensure policy is updated with current legislation, contact information and dated.
+Standard 1 - Information to update behaviour management policy

 Where we think it helpful, we may make best practice recommendations.
 These are to encourage settings that are doing well to become even better at helping children thrive.